memfault/interrupt/_drafts/profiling-firmware-on-cortex-m.md

 Here's a practical example: if CYCTAP is set to 0 and POSTPRESET is set to 4, we tap the 6th bit of the cycle counter.
 This means that the tap is toggled every 64 (or 2^6) cycles.
 After 4 tap toggles, a PC sample event is generated which works out to 256 (4 * 64) cycles.
-In other words the PC sampling rate is 0.65MHz (168MHz / 256).
+In other words, the PC sampling rate is 0.65MHz (168MHz / 256).

-We are limited by the speed of our debug adapter, so in my case I tapped the 10th bit (CYCTAP = 1), and set set POPRESET to 3.
+We are limited by the speed of our debug adapter, so in my case, I tapped the 10th bit (CYCTAP = 1), and set POPRESET to 3.
 This means that we are sampling the PC every 3,072 cycles, or at 50KHz.

 Using OpenOCD, we write the register so that PCSAMPLEENA = 1, CYCCNTENA = 1,